gordon0907/tkfmRecruitment/README.md

 3. **Run the Docker Image in a Container**

+   If you don't already have a Telegram bot token, you can obtain one from [BotFather](https://telegram.me/BotFather).

     ```sh
     # Replace "your-telegram-bot-token" with your actual Telegram bot token
     # Replace "/path/to/local/data" with the path to your local data directory